 Comprised of law students and lawyers around the world, the International Law Students Association (ILSA) serves as an umbrella organization for its individual members and chapters at universities.
 ILSA has chapters at nearly 100 universities and colleges worldwide and, through its various activities, touches students at over 500 law schools in over 100 countries.

 ILS stands poised as an international leader providing its members with cross-cultural understanding, instruction, and resources they will need to succeed and contribute to the development of world order and international law.

 The Rule of Law, Guns, and Gadgets: Development in a Hostile World

 Dhar has experienced the challenges faced by legal practitioners, engineers, and business owners bringing critical products and processes to troubled regions.
 He has been involved in counseling, financing, and directing companies creating development-focused technologies such as alternative power, solar water purification devices, and microinsurance structures in Africa, the Caribbean, and South Asia.

 Dhar is a partner and co-founder at Dhar Law, LLP (http://www.dharlawllp.com), a Boston based law firm with a strong commitment to community lawyering.

-Panelists considered the implications of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), which was endorsed by the United States in December.
-UNDRIP recognizes both the collective and individual rights of Indigenous Peoples to fully enjoy basic human rights, which include Indigenous cultural rights, the right to education, health, employment, and language.
+Panelists considered the implications of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), which was endorsed by the United States.
+UNDRIP recognizes both the collective and individual rights of indigenous peoples to fully enjoy basic human rights, which include Indigenous cultural rights, the right to education, health, employment, and language.

 The conference featured a diverse range of international experts.